kxdang/kiendang.me/content/blog/082-Algolia-install/index.md

 ```
 <br/>

 You're going to have to add 3 things to your `gatsby-config.js` shown above.
-I will be going through them one by on.
+I will be going through them one by one.
 After you update your `gatsby-config.js` file, you need to do the following steps below:

 ### <center> Step 2a </center>

 Create an [Algolia](https://www.algolia.com/) account and create an index.
-I named my index "Blog" - this is important to remember as you will need to reference it in indexName to explicitly define your indices on Algolia, Algolia will use this to know which index to upload to.
+I named my index "Blog" - this is important to remember as you will need to reference it in indexName to explicitly define your indices on Algolia.

 ### <center> Step 2b </center>

 Create an .env file on your root folder that contains your credentials, you will need both:
-.env.production and .env.development - this will allow you to access the credentials when you build it locally to test.
+.env.production and .env.development - this will allow you to access the credentials when you build it locally.

 ```JavaScript
 GATSBY_ALGOLIA_APP_ID=YOURCREDIENTIALS